-The Entrepreneurial Excellence Awards recognize and build entrepreneurship in Cook County, DuPage County, Kane County, Lake County, McHenry County and Will County.
-Honorees demonstrate the best traits of entrepreneurship, including willingness to take risk, drive, perseverance and business creativity.
+The Entrepreneurial Excellence Awards recognize and build entrepreneurship in the suburban circulation area of the Daily Herald Business Ledger (Cook County, DuPage County, Kane County, Lake County, McHenry County and Will County).
+(Please see eligibility guidelines and procedure below.)

 ENTREPRENEURIAL EXCELLENCE AWARDS GUIDELINES